-As of September 30, 2016, the Company had \$0.1 million of liabilities for uncertain tax positions.
+As of September 30, 2017, the Company had \$0.1 million of liabilities for uncertain tax positions.
 The unrecognized tax benefits have been excluded from the table above due to uncertainty as to the amounts and timing of settlement with taxing authorities.

-The Company has no off-balance-sheet arrangements outstanding at September 30, 2016.
+The Company had no off-balance-sheet arrangements outstanding at September 30, 2017.